Guide for night sailing in a solar-powered boat

 The possibility of going out in the evening brings an extraordinary dimension to solar yachting.
 What a pleasure it is to glide silently while barely hearing the lapping of the waves.
 It's a bit like hovering on the waves with family and friends.
 With a bit of luck you may even see a fireworks display.

 The seaZen Academy offers a complete set of solar navigation guides.
 Progress at your own pace, safely and without a permit.
-This guide corresponds to Level 3 for a departure from the Beaulieu site.
+This guide is from Beaulieu's Boat Club Level 4.

 By night the coast shines bright, © seaZen 2019

 Don't forget to turn on the position lamps.
 This is mandatory.
 For your information and comfort, the sunroof is also equipped with light spots.

 We also recommend that you bring your own flashlights.
 If you see a motorboat dangerously crossing your path at high speed, move away and signal your presence with your torches.

 Observe the port entrance during the day.
 Lights at night will help you find your way around.
 The green beacon should remain to your right as you enter the harbour.
 Be careful not to get the wrong green light, there are several.
 The one in the harbour oscillates by 3 flashes grouped together over a period of 12 seconds.

 Encountering an outboard at night is potentially more dangerous.
 The skippers are sometimes less vigilant and you won't be able to tell.

 Maximum caution must be exercised.
 You should only sail in places that you have spotted perfectly by day.

 Every time you pass a harbour, every time you pass a channel, you are on a course of a boat that can either enter or leave.
 In some cases boats exceed the speed limits.
 By sailing exclusively in the area between the David Niven anchorage and the harbour, you greatly reduce the risk of traffic collision.